Warwick railway station, Perth: Design and construction

 At the time of the station's design, it was recognised by The Urban Rail Electrification Committee that the placement of bus services in close proximity or direct connection to rail infrastructure was of significant importance.
 This was evidenced by the Kelmscott and Armadale stations, and the then recently completed Cannington station.

 Under the Northern Suburbs Transit System Project, construction on the station was scheduled to commence on 16 November 1991, with completion expected by the end of December 1992.
 Whitfords station being of a very similar design was scheduled for construction in synchronisation with Warwick station.

 The station was to include a number of facilities, including a bus concourse to connect with feeder bus services, information booths and offices for railway staff, amenities and services, as well as access services for mobility-impaired passengers in line with design requirements of the time.
 Further to this, pieces of the Passenger Information Network installed at the station included previously unseen electronic displays on the upper bus decks designed to provide drivers with information so they could connect with appointed trains or communicate with bus depot control in the event of delays.
 Passenger information systems across the network were upgraded as part of the improvements under the New MetroRail Project.

 Car parking spaces were also included as part of the construction project, which included a significant number of on-grade parking bays on the eastern side of the station for commuter use.

 The design of the station also allowed for the possible extension of the upper bus deck in a southward direction towards Beach Road.
 This extension would provide for five additional regular bus bays, as well as additional pedestrian access if required.

 As part of the construction of the new railway station, the on/off ramps used for buses were demolished, however, the original bridge over the southbound lanes was retained to provide upper-level bus station access.
 A pedestrian pathway was added to the bridge to enable pedestrian movements from the west side of the station on a new footbridge linking to Methuen Way, Duncraig.

 The station consists of an upper bus deck.
 The deck was constructed of precast concrete that was formed off-site, which was then transported to the site before being placed atop columns constructed as part of the station's foundations.
 Precast concrete flooring was then put in place and held in specially formed ridges running the length of the beams.
 This upper deck was the most expensive structural element of the station, and was the cause of significant attention and consideration as part of the design and construction process.

-Warwick station opened on 28 February 1993.
+Warwick station was built by Leighton Contractors.
+Due to construction delays, the station was not complete by the time the Northern Suburbs Railway opened in December 1992.
+The station was opened on 28 February 1993.
+The line opened to peak hour service on 21 March 1993, upon which date the bus interchange at Warwick station opened as well.